 For non-academic jobs the on line application process consists of the following:

-You can leave your application partially completed and return to it through your candidate homepage or via the 'apply for job' link from the job details page.
+Yes, you can leave your application partially completed at any stage in the process and return to it through your candidate homepageor via the 'apply for job' link from the job details page.

 The closing date for each vacancy is clearly stated on the full job list, on the job details page and in the job description.
 The deadline foe receipt of applications is midnight on the closing date.